 Said of Postmaster General John Wanamaker, after Wanamaker refused to intervene when Milwaukee Postmaster George H. Paul (more on him in a bit!) had “dismissed Hamilton Shidy for treachery and insubordination,” according to Morris.
 Shidy had testified against Paul in corruption proceedings.

 14. “About as thorough-paced a scoundrel as I ever saw.
 An oily-Gammon, church-going specimen.”

 Here, Roosevelt was calling Milwaukee Postmaster George H. Paul a fatty ham in addition to a scoundrel.
-(Paul would eventually resign in 1889.)
+(Paul eventually resigned in 1889.)

 15. "Too small game to shoot twice."

 16. “He seems to have a brain of about eight-guinea-pig-power ... it is useless to have a worthy creature of mutton-suet consistency like the good Sir Mortimer.”